MichaelTMiyoshi/PythonWithMiyoshi/CompetencyTests/ReadMe.md

 ### CT – Variables, Constants, and Division

 Demonstrate your competence in using the math operators by creating a short code segment for **each** of the following scenarios, and give example numbers and answers:
-1. You have three ints called i1, i2, and i3 and you want to determine the remainders of the division of each of the numbers by 7.
+1. You have three numbers called n1, n2, and n3 and you want to determine the remainders of the division of each of the numbers by 7.
 Give three example numbers (at least one number must be less than 7) and the answers of all 3 remainders (modulus operation).
 (Put the answers in comments after the divisions.)
+(Some example numbers: n1 = 3, n2 = 9, n3 = 12)
-1. You have three ints called i1, i2, and i3 and you want to determine the value of each divided by the other.
+1. You have three numberss called n1, n2, and n3 and you want to determine the value of each divided by the other.
 Give three example numbers and the answers of all 6 divisions.
 (Put the answers in comments after the divisions.)
+(Some example numbers: n1 = 3, n2 = 9, n3 = 12)
-1. You have an int called i1 and a float called f1 and you want to determine what each divided by the other will be.
-You want to make sure that when you divide by the float, you get a float answer and when you divide by the int, you get an int answer.
+1. You have two numbers called n1 and n2 and you want to determine what each divided by the other will be.
+You want to make sure that when you divide by the n2, you get a float answer (a number with a decimal) and when you divide by the n1, you get an int answer (a number without a decimal).
 Give two example numbers and answers to both divisions.
-Declare appropriate variables in which to store the answers.
 (Put the answers in comments after the divisions.)
 Make sure that the float has a decimal value not equal to zero (i.e. 3.2 not 3.0).
+(Some example numbers: n1 = 3.7, n2 = 8)
-1. You have an int called i1 and a float called f1 and you want to determine what each divided by the other will be.
-But you want to make sure that when you divide by the float, you get an int answer and when you divide by the int, you get a float answer.
-Give two example numbers and answers to both divisions.
-Declare appropriate variables in which to store the answers.
+1. You have two numbers called n1 and n2 and you want to determine what each divided by the other will be (but the opposite of the previous question).
+You want to make sure that when you divide by the n1, you get a float answer (a number with a decimal) and when you divide by the n2, you get an int answer (a number without a decimal).
+Use the same two example numbers as above and give answers to both divisions.
 (Put the answers in comments after the divisions.)
 Make sure that the float has a decimal value not equal to zero (i.e. 3.2 not 3.0).
+(Some example numbers: n1 = 3.7, n2 = 8)
 <hr>

 ### CT – Branching